echizenyayota/e-yota/wp-content/plugins/ewww-image-optimizer/readme.txt

 == Frequently Asked Questions ==

+= Does the plugin remove EXIF and/or IPTC metadata?

+EWWW IO will remove metadata by default, but if you need to keep the EXIF/IPTC data for copyright purposes, you can disable the Remove Metadata option.
+EXIF data does not impact SEO, and it is recommended by Google (and just about everyone else) to remove EXIF data.

 = Google Pagespeed says my images need compressing or resizing, but I already optimized all my images.
 What do I do? =

-Try this for starters: https://docs.ewww.io/article/5-pagespeed-says-my-images-need-more-work
+Try this for starters: [https://docs.ewww.io/article/5-pagespeed-says-my-images-need-more-work](https://docs.ewww.io/article/5-pagespeed-says-my-images-need-more-work)

 = The plugin complains that I'm missing something, what do I do? =

-This article will walk you through installing the required tools (and the alternatives if installation does not work): https://docs.ewww.io/article/6-the-plugin-says-i-m-missing-something
+This article will walk you through installing the required tools (and the alternatives if installation does not work): [https://docs.ewww.io/article/6-the-plugin-says-i-m-missing-something](https://docs.ewww.io/article/6-the-plugin-says-i-m-missing-something)

 = Does the plugin replace existing images? =